jonnew/Oat/README.md

 need to install the [CUDA toolkit](https://developer.nvidia.com/cuda-toolkit).
 Be sure to read the [installation instructions](http://docs.nvidia.com/cuda/cuda-getting-started-guide-for-linux/index.html) since it is a multistep process.
+Here are some additional hints that worked for
+me:

+- Do __not__ install the nvidia drivers along with the CUDA toolkit installation.
+I found that (using ubuntu 14.04) this causes all sorts of issues with X, cinnamon, etc, to the point where I could not even boot my computer into anything but text mode.
+Instead, install the NVIDIA drivers using either the package manager (`nvidia-current`) or even more preferably, using the [`device-drivers`'(http://askubuntu.com/a/476659) program or equivalent.

 To compile OpenCV with CUDA support, add the `-DWITH_CUDA=ON` flag in the cmake command below.

 [__WIP__]
 __Note__: GUI functionality is enhanced in OpenCV is compiled with Qt support.